All Episodes

 What have they ever predicted with all of this deep state technology?

-They didn't see nine-eleven coming.
+They didn't see 9-11 coming.

 They told us about weapons of mass destruction, which they claimed were stockpiles.

-Um that was never my reason for supporting the war in Iraq, so I didn't really care.
+That was never my reason for supporting the war in Iraq, so I didn't really care.

-Yellow cake uranium, yes.
+Yellow cake uranium.

-Could you tell me were you seeking uranium?
+Could you tell me, were you seeking uranium?

 Now be honest.

-Were you seeking uh uranium?
+Were you seeking uranium?

-Um and that that's that's their genius report.
+And that's their genius report.

-I mean, they are just a ridiculous group of people who are working aga for for the elite political order, which is the New York Times, and well, we see them out protesting and breaking Starbucks windows all the time.
+I mean, they are just a ridiculous group of people who are working for the elite political order, which is the New York Times.

-It would be nice to have an intelligence agency that could do something good, but our intelligence agencies and and agents apparently do nothing good.
+It would be nice to have an intelligence agency that could do something good.

 Again, they didn't see 9-11 coming.